Beyond Worst-Case Analysis in Stochastic Approximation: Moment Estimation Improves Instance Complexity: Experiments

 \subsection{Synthetic experiments}

-In the synthetic experiment, we generate a random linear regression dataset using the sklearn\footnote{scikit-learn.org/stable/modules/generated/sklearn.datasets.make\_regression.html} library.
-We design the stochastic oracle as full gradient with injected Gaussian noise, whose coordinate-wise standard deviation $\sigma$ is shown in the left figure of Fig~\ref{fig:synthetic}.
-We then run the four algorithms discussed in this work: standard baseline, idealized baseline, Alg~\ref{algo:g} and Alg~\ref{algo:sigma}.
-We finetune the step sizes for each algorithm by grid-searching among $10^k,$ where $k$ is an integer.
-We repeat the experiment for 10 runs and show the average training trajectory as well as the function suboptimality in Fig~\ref{fig:synthetic}.
-We observe that the performance is ranked as follows: idealized baseline, Alg~\ref{algo:sigma}, Alg~\ref{algo:g} and standard baseline.
+In the synthetic experiment, we generate a random linear regression dataset using the {\tt sklearn} library.
+We design the stochastic oracle as full gradient with injected Gaussian noise, whose coordinate-wise standard deviation $\sigma$ is shown in the top row figures of Fig~\ref{fig:synth}.
+We then run the three algorithms discussed in this work: the fixed best step-size, the dynamic step size and the moment estimation algorithm in Alg~\ref{algo:sigma}.
+We fine-tune the step sizes for each algorithm by grid-searching.
+We repeat the experiment for 10 runs and show the average training trajectory in the second row in Fig~\ref{fig:synth}.
+From Figure~\ref{fig:synth}, we see that moment estimation algorithm can achieve comparable performance against the dynamic version and outperforms the fixed step size SGD.